Admissions to Reading Girls’ School

 Appeals will be heard by 6th July 2018.
 Parents wishing to appeal against an admission decision of Reading Girls’ School should apply to the Clerk to the Appeal Panel, Committee Services, Reading Borough Council, Civic Centre, Reading RG1 7TD.
 Alternatively an application can be submitted online via this link: Admission Appeals

 Selective Stream Tests

-The Selective Stream tests will take place in October 2017 (exact date to be confirmed) at the school.
+The Selective Stream tests will take place on Friday 13th October 2017 at the school.
 The tests will be NFER test papers in Verbal Reasoning, Non-verbal Reasoning and a Mathematics paper and will be multiple choice.
 Practice papers are available from W.H.
 Smith.
 You will be informed by the school about the results of the test by letter sent before 31st October 2017.

 For more information on the Selective Stream Tests and application form please click on the following link: Selective Stream Test.

 Parents/carers will be informed whether a place has been allocated by the home Local Authority by letter sent on 1st March 2018.
 The places will be offered on behalf of the Governing Body of Reading Girls’ School.